mattcleigh/Two-Dimensional-Flows/README.md

 The only executable python file is `train.py`, which trains and plots the morphing of a 2D space using a normalizing flow or diffusion model.

-For the model_name argument there are three options:
+For the model_name argument there are five options:
 - `flow`: For a normalizing flow model using coupling layers with rational-quadratic spline transformations
 - `linear_uniform`: For a diffusion model with linear interpolation and uniform time sampling
 - `linear_signorm`: For a diffusion model with linear interpolation and time sampling from a sigmoid-normal distribution
 - `vp_uniform`: For a diffusion model with variance preserving interpolation and uniform time sampling
 - `vp_signorm`: For a diffusion model with variance preserving interpolation and time sampling from a sigmoid-normal distribution

-For the 2D synthetic datasets, there are three options:
+For the 2D synthetic datasets, there are five options:
  - `normal`: A 2D normal distribution
  - `uniform`: A 2D uniform distribution
  - `moons`: The classic two moons dataset from scikit-learn